English | Español

 Huskie Family Connections provides meaningful opportunities for you to share in your son’s/daughter’s college experience.
 Visit the page today to check out upcoming events and to sign up for “The Huskie Minute,” our bi-monthly email newsletter.

 Yes!
 Students in the honors program reap the benefits of learning from NIU's top faculty, exploring their interests in-depth and designing individual programs of studies.
 For more information, see the University Honors Program and the Undergraduate Catalog.

 Yes.
 Our ACCESS program provides campus-wide academic support and tutoring to undergraduate students.
-Services include free, individualized appointment-based tutoring in most 100- and 200-level general education courses and walk-in tutoring centers in Douglas and Grant residence halls.
+Services include free, individualized appointment-based tutoring in most 100- and 200-level general education courses and a walk-in tutoring center in Grant residence hall.

 It's easy to make friends and enjoy campus life by getting involved right away in one of our more than 250 student organizations and club sports.
 Organizations reflect diverse interests such as: academic and professional, diversity and cultural, honor societies, media, military, performing groups, religious, residence halls, service, social justice and sports.

 Yes.
 The Academic Advising Center assists students who have not chosen a major with identifying major and career options, choosing appropriate courses, clarifying life and educational goals and utilizing university resources.

 Counseling and Student Development provides individual and group counseling, crisis intervention and referral, substance abuse assessments, eating disorder assessments, anger interventions, learning and study skills assistance, workshops, consultation (concerning mental health issues, programming, and organizations) and training for graduate students.

 NIU's graduation rates are similar to the average graduation rates of other NCAA 1-A institutions.
 See our Fast Facts page for more information.